Google ties up with 30 publishers to start news platform in COVID-ravaged India

-TechnologyGoogle ties up with 30 publishers to start news platform in COVID-ravaged India

-Alphabet Inc's (GOOGL.O) Google on Tuesday launched its Showcase news platform in India with 30 domestic news publishers, at a time when the country is trying to weed out misinformation surrounding a ferocious second COVID-19 wave.
+BENGALURU (Reuters) - Alphabet Inc’s Google on Tuesday launched its Showcase news platform in India with 30 domestic news publishers, at a time when the country is trying to weed out misinformation surrounding a ferocious second COVID-19 wave.

-Indians have become increasingly reliant on social media platforms like Twitter (TWTR.N), Facebook (FB.O) and Instagram for information related to the crisis amid a shortage of critical medical supplies.
+Indians have become increasingly reliant on social media platforms like Twitter, Facebook and Instagram for information related to the crisis amid a shortage of critical medical supplies.

 Google will pay the partnering publishers for their online content and allow them to curate it, while allowing users limited access to paywalled stories.
 It did not reveal further financial details.

-"Today's announcement comes at a particularly challenging moment in India, with Indians seeking out authoritative news and information as the COVID-19 crisis deepens," Google said in a blog.
+"Today's announcement comes at a particularly challenging moment in India, with Indians seeking out authoritative news and information as the COVID-19 crisis deepens," Google said in a blog here.

 The Indian government has also been at odds with social media platform giants.
-Last month, it asked Twitter (TWTR.N) to take down dozens of tweets that were critical of its handling of the virus outbreak. read more
+Last month, it asked Twitter to take down dozens of tweets that were critical of its handling of the virus outbreak.

 Google’s service was globally launched late last year and has been in use in more than 12 countries, including Germany, Brazil and the United Kingdom.